grafana/grafana/docs/sources/administration/roles-and-permissions/access-control/rbac-fixed-basic-role-definitions/index.md

 The UUID presented here can be used as an identifier for [Terraform provisioning](../rbac-terraform-provisioning).

 {{< admonition type="caution" >}}
-These UUIDs might not be available if your instance was created before Grafana v10.2.0.
+These UUIDs won't be available if your instance was created before Grafana v10.2.0.

 To learn how to use the roles API to determine the role UUIDs, refer to [Manage RBAC roles](/docs/grafana/<GRAFANA_VERSION>/administration/roles-and-permissions/access-control/manage-rbac-roles/).
 {{< /admonition >}}